danielbodnar/awesome-stars/BY-LANG.md

 - [vuestorefront/storefront-ui](https://github.com/vuestorefront/storefront-ui) - A frontend library for Vue and React that helps developers quickly build fast, accessible, and beautiful storefronts.
 Made with 💚 by Vue Storefront team and contributors.
 - [ant-design/ant-design](https://github.com/ant-design/ant-design) - An enterprise-class UI design language and React UI library
 - [QwikDev/qwik](https://github.com/QwikDev/qwik) - Instant-loading web apps, without effort
-- [directus/directus](https://github.com/directus/directus) - The Modern Data Stack 🐰 — Directus is an instant REST+GraphQL API and intuitive no-code data collaboration app for any SQL database.
+- [directus/directus](https://github.com/directus/directus) - The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.
 - [tailwindlabs/headlessui](https://github.com/tailwindlabs/headlessui) - Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
-- [containers/podman-desktop](https://github.com/containers/podman-desktop) - Podman Desktop - A graphical tool for developing on containers and Kubernetes
+- [containers/podman-desktop](https://github.com/containers/podman-desktop) - Podman Desktop is the best free and open source tool to work with Containers and Kubernetes for developers.
+Get an intuitive and user-friendly interface to effortlessly build, manage, and deploy conta
 - [rowyio/rowy](https://github.com/rowyio/rowy) - Low-code backend platform.
 Manage database on spreadsheet-like UI and build cloud functions workflows in JS/TS, all in your browser.
 - [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative
 - [getmeli/meli](https://github.com/getmeli/meli) - Platform for deploying static sites and frontend applications easily.
 Automatic SSL, deploy previews, reverse proxy, and more.